aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 about current  technology in addition to providing existing product updates and improvements.
 This usually requires no more than a simple subscription to a mailing list or company newsletter.
-Information can also be directly solicited from vendors to enhance a facilitator’s personal knowledge or relationship with a representative, for example, to request the vendor’s participation in training events, to enhance potential offerings at an ACI site.
+Information can also be directly solicited from vendors to enhance a Facilitator’s personal knowledge or relationship with a representative, for example, to request the vendor’s participation in training events, to enhance potential offerings at an ACI site.